 Off-grid primitive living may not be for everyone, but remember, disaster can strike anyone.
 Could you survive?
 Does it hurt to have the skill set to live wild?
-I believe that there are certain thing we should as a society know how to do and we don’t.
-We should be able to grow basic foods.
-We should be able to start a fire without a lighter and cook on said fire.
-We should know how to assure our drinking water is safe.
+I believe that there are certain things we should as a society know how to do and we don’t.
+We should be able to grow basic foods, start a fire without a lighter and cook on said fire, and know how to assure that drinking water is safe.
 Do we need to eat bugs?
 No, but we should be able to identify at least a few wild foods that are safe to consume.

 When Labeling Hurts

-First, a few people do not not accurately sum up the whole.
+First, a few people do not accurately sum up the whole.
 I worked in a rescue shelter and I saw some terrible things.
-I know there are still good people who take excellent care of their pets.
-I haven’t gone door to door, but I’d like to think the majority of pet owners are responsible, caring individuals.
+There are still a lot of good people who take excellent care of their pets.
+Although I haven’t gone door to door, I’d like to think the majority of pet owners are responsible, caring individuals.

 Second, they article seems to label all chicken owners who do not live on traditional farms as hipsters.
 I can assure you that I in no way resemble that picture.